© 2019

 "It is just about the darkest apple that I have ever seen.
 He gave me one of these apples and from the pips I grew two trees.
 I did so mainly because I liked the look of this apple but also because Ted Hughes was a very good friend of mine and it was a kind of link between us.
 I could have this apple in a Suffolk garden where it didn’t belong, and there was a kind of link between us." — Michael Hamburger

-I pick up the dried seeds from the window sill and wrap them in paper.
+I pick up the dried seeds from the windowsill and wrap them in paper.
 They’re in an envelope, soon they will reach S.

 "And consider the leaves, how blind and heavy they are, they got exasperated in thing, how blind the leaves are and how heavy they are.
 And feel in the hand how everything has a weight, the weight does not escape the inexpressive hand.
 Do not awaken the person who is entirely absent, who is absorbed in feeling the weight of things.
 Weight is one of the proofs of the thing: only things with weight can fly.
 And the only things that fall — the celestial meteorite — are those that have weight." — Clarice Lispector